Man killed in Short Pump hit-and-run had pulled over to side of road, father says

 The victim was transported to an area hospital where he was pronounced dead.

-Family members told WTVR CBS 6 reporter Shannon Lilly that 27-year-old Deshawn Jackson is the victim.
+Family members told WTVR CBS 6 reporter Shannon Lilly that 27-year-old Deshawn "I am Rome" Johnson is the victim.

-The car that hit him did not stop and kept going, according to Jackson's father.
+The car that hit him did not stop and kept going, according to Johnson's father.

 Police are expected to release more information soon, but are asking for the public's help in identifying the driver.